 Yep.
 Pretty much.

-Up until the very recent dawn of modern medicine (the last 100 years), acupuncture and various other Asian medicine methods (like herbs, cupping, and moxa) along with shamanism were the only form of medicine in most of the countries we now think of as Asia (but really are East Asia!): China, Tibet, Taiwan, Vietnam, Japan, Korea, Thailand, Laos, Burma.
+Up until the very recent dawn of modern medicine (the last 150 or so years), acupuncture and various other natural medicine methods around the globe and especially Asian methods (like acupuncture, herbs, cupping, and moxa) along with shamanism were the only form of medicine.
+In most of the countries we now think of as Asia (but really are East Asia!): China, Tibet, Taiwan, Vietnam, Japan, Korea, Thailand, Laos, Burma, "Asian" medicine is still the primary form of treatment.
 It's a full and complete system of medicine addressing all the complaints of body, mind and spirit.

 DOES IT HURT?

+Honestly?
 Sometimes.
+A bit.
+For a moment.
 And sometimes you feel nothing at all.

 Sometimes you'll feel it as the needle goes in.
 Sometimes you'll feel something later on in the treatment.
-You might feel slight prick, an ache, a tingling, a hot-cold kind of feeling, or even an electrical zing.
+You might feel a slight pricking sensation, an ache, a tingling, a hot-cold kind of feeling, or even an electrical zing.

 Some people 'zone out' during their treatment and don't remember anything other than having a really great nap!